Adventures Without Tourism

 How our trips are built

-Our crossings follow original paths that are drawn from historic trails, working backroads, and connective terrain that only becomes visible through sustained time on the ground.
+All of our trips follow original paths built from historic trails, working backroads, river corridors, and connective terrain shaped through years of fieldwork in the range.

 We don’t use pre-existing itineraries, and we never outsource the experience.

-Exploration is the foundation.
-Our trips are how we share the work.
+Exploration is the foundation of all our trips.
+Guiding is how we share the work.

 Tiago and Elisa crossing a river on horseback during a field trip with Dorico in the Vale do Rio Preto, Sempre Vivas National Park